24Squirrel04/24Squirrel04/README.md

 > next one... and then the next.
 And If you solve enough
 > problems, you get to come home.
 All right, questions?

+## Public

+At the moment, there is only 1 project in public repositories:

+- [E32_433t30d_Data_transmission](https://github.com/24Squirrel04/E32_433t30d_Data_transmission.git) - This project is not related to the work of its author!
+And published for educational purposes only.
+Because This project does not contain a large number of files and does not relate to the development of any service.
+There may be both a discrepancy with PEP8 and a lack of use of basic development practices.

+&nbsp;
 ## Contact

 All projects I have developed in private repositories.
 If for some reason you need access to 1 of them, you can contact me at the following contacts: